lbngoc/php-docker-dev/README.md

 * Navigate to `http://localhost` in a browser to open your project.

-  - If you want to use a domain other t han `http://localhost`, you'll need to:
+  - If you want to use a domain other than `http://localhost`, you'll need to:

     + Add an entry to your hosts file.
 Ex: `127.0.0.1 your_domain.dev`